-In this guide, you'll find helpful information on how to plan ahead before the storm, tips on keeping your family safe during the storm and steps to take after the storm has passed.
+We've prepared this annual hurricane guide so that you and your family can begin preparing for the 2025 Hurricane Season by taking the steps necessary to ensure your safety.
+In this guide, you'll find helpful information on how to prepare before a storm, tips on keeping your family safe during the storm and steps to take after the storm has passed.

-Last year's hurricane season brought 20 named storms, seven hurricanes and three major hurricanes, making it an above-normal hurricane season.
-Looking ahead to the 2024 Atlantic hurricane season, weather forecasters are predicting 23 named storms, 11 hurricanes, and five major hurricanes.
-Experts reference the likely transition of El Niño to La Niña as a primary factor leading to hurricane-favorable conditions.
+Last year's hurricane season brought 18 named storms, 11 hurricanes and five major hurricanes, making it an above-average hurricane season.
+Looking ahead to the upcoming hurricane season, weather forecasters are predicting an above-average hurricane season with 17 named storms, 9 hurricanes, and 4 major hurricanes.
+Experts reference the combination of a warmer than normal tropical Atlantic and the potential La Niña (the periodic cooling of ocean surface temperatures in the central and eastern tropical Pacific Ocean) as a primary factor for an above- average season, still the safest plan of action is to always prepare for the worst-case scenario.

-We urge you to begin reviewing the information in this guide to help you and your family develop a plan.
+We urge you to begin reviewing the information in this guide to help develop a plan.
 Learn your evacuation routes or best practices for staying home during the storm.

 Make a plan, build a kit, stay informed and be prepared to take action.

-As you and your family prepare, KUA is doing the same.
+As you prepare, rest assured that KUA is prepared too.
 We have a team of nearly 300 highly skilled employees ready to respond to severe weather at a moment's notice.